fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

       - targets: ['pushgateway:9091']
 ```
 Then run the MIMO orchestrator:
 ```
 sudo python3 -m kopf run --verbose -m fluidos_model_orchestrator -A
 ```

 ### Ping sidecar container image

-On each node use following commands to build the `ping-sidecar` image, save it as a `.tar` archive, and import it into the k3s container runtime:
+On each node use the following commands to build the `ping-sidecar` image, save it as a `.tar` archive, and import it into the k3s container runtime:
 ```
 sudo docker build -t myregistry/ping-sidecar:latest . && \
 sudo docker save myregistry/ping-sidecar2 -o ./ping-sidecar.tar && \
 sudo k3s ctr image import ping-sidecar.tar
 ```
-Run on the consumer node:
+Then run on the consumer node:
 ```
 kubectl apply -f deploy/flavor-reader-rbac.yaml
 ```

-### PDC
+### OpenPDC
 Finally, we can apply from the consumer the OpenPDC application with the command
 ```
 kubectl apply -f deploy/openpdc-lower-level-y3.yaml -n lower